jbonjean/re-search/README.md

 * C-c, left, esc(2x) to cancel search.
 * Enter, right to accept result.

-NOTE: I am not a C developer so please don't complain about the code, fork it and submit a pull request instead.
+NOTE: I am not a C developer so please don't complain about the code, fork it, submit a pull request, and I would be happy to merge it.